fredhutchio/git_github_intro/class1.md

 Now that we have a series of commits in our repository, we're able to look at a few of the basic tools we can use to work with the changes in our commit history.

+As we saw when we made commits, the panel on the left in GitHub Desktop allows us to view changes.
-You may have noticed the "Undo" button at the bottom of the changes tab on the left side of GitHub Desktop.
+You may have noticed the "Undo" button at the bottom of the changes tab.
 This feature allows you to undo the most recent commit, similar to the "undo" feature in a word processing program.

-* history tab in left panel
-	* shows every time you've committed changes (remember, this is different than each time you hit save on a file)
-	* right click
-	* "Revert commit" to go directly back to that point in history: this retains all changes, but undoes the tracking in Git
-* SHA: Secure Hash Algorithm
+While undoing a single commit at a time may be sufficient for some tasks, there are certainly other cases for which you're require more control and specificity.
+The history tab (shown next to "Changes" in the left panel) includes a list of each commit in your repository's history.
+Clicking on a commit will allow you to view the changes made at that point in history.

+If you right click on a commit, you'll see a number of new options available.
+One of those allows you to "Revert this commit".
+A revert is similar to undoing a commit, but does not remove the actions accomplished from the commit from the version history.
+Instead, reverting inverts the changes made in the selected commit, and creates a new commit indicating the reversion has occurred.
+This is preferable to some other ways of working with the history, as all changes are still recorded in the repository.
+For more information, we recommend [this article](https://www.atlassian.com/git/tutorials/undoing-changes/git-revert).

+Another option you will see for each commit is "Create tag".
+[Tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) are used to label a specific commit, and can be useful for referencing specific points in history in a more straightforward way than SHA (see below).

-	* string of alphanumeric characters, unique label for the commit
+The next option is "Copy SHA", which refers to the Secure Hash Algorithm: a string of alphanumeric characters representing a unique label for the commit.
-	* can be just the first seven characters
+While the entire string for SHA is quite long, it can also be referenced using only the first seven characters.

-* "Discard changes" allows you to reset to where you were previously
+Now that we've reviewed these options, let's apply them:

+- In the "History" tab,
+select one of your previous commits and revert the changes.
+Note the creation of a new commit, that includes the SHA for the reverted commit.
+- Go back to the "Changes" tab and click the "Undo" button.
+This causes a new change to become visible, staging (but not committing) the reverted commit.
+- To return the repository's history to the same state as before we began working with history, right click on the changes and select "Discard changes."

+While this process doesn't represent a workflow that would be commonplace in Git, it has allowed us to see how we can work with a few of the features of Git.

+> GitHub Desktop is great for working with relatively small projects,
+> as well as straightforward changes like creating or removing files.
+> It is also possible to work with only portions of a commit (such as a single file out of many files changed).

 ## Ignoring things